robinboncoeur/KeysToLife/RSTs/Des.rst

 Jesus Will Not Give You Up
 ==========================

-*…his compassions never fail.
+*...his compassions never fail.
 They are new every morning; great is your faithfulness.* – Lamentations 3:22

 The story of the Last Supper, recorded in John 13 begins with the Lord washing the feet of the Twelve, not the eleven.